bchavan22/assignment2/README.md

 ### Concurrency vs Parallelism

 Concurrency is running two tasks together.
 When a computer is able to run two tasks at the same time, or it looks as if it started together, we think tasks are running concurrent.
-While achieving concurrency, a computer may take advantage of[CPU time sharing](https://en.wikipedia.org/wiki/Time-sharing) feature of the operating system, where tasks wait each other and when one runs on the CPU and other on the queue.
+While achieving concurrency, a computer may take advantage of [CPU time sharing](https://en.wikipedia.org/wiki/Time-sharing) feature of the operating system, where tasks wait each other and when one runs on the CPU and other on the queue.

 Parallelism is can be done on a task or a group of task together.
 It takes advantage of physical CPU cores of the infrastructure that the computer has, and assigns part of the task or seperate tasks to different CPUs.